-Mr Yeo is a director on the board of directors of the Manager and the Managing Director of the Manager's parent company, Booster Financial Services Limited.
+Mr Yeo is a director on our board of directors and the Managing Director of the our parent company, Booster Financial Services Limited.
 He has held a number of senior banking roles with Barclays Bank PLC in New Zealand, Australia and the United Kingdom and was previously the Managing Director of Tranzact Financial Services Limited.